Rebelhere/Alphabet-catcher/README.md

   The falling speed of alphabets can be modified in the **source code**.
 - **Score Display on Game Over**:
   At the end of the game, the final score is shown in the **middle of the screen** for a few seconds.
-- **Credits Scroll**:
+- **Main Menu and Credits**:
-  A visually appealing scrolling credits screen concludes the game.
+  A main menu prompts the user to start or quit.
+A scrolling credits screen concludes the game.

 ---